Manufacturing Technology Centre (MTC)

 - Audacity, Articulate, TxtTools, DimDim, iSpring and Jing

-- Hot Potatoes, Castle, AV Equipment and SMART interactive whiteboards.
+- Hot Potatoes, Castle, AV Equipment and SMART interactive whiteboards

-- Design and development of courses delivered through the VLE e.g.
+- Design and development of courses delivered through the VLE e.g.:

-- European Citizenship Degree distance learning course and training the lecturers based in 6 European countries.
+- European Citizenship Degree distance learning course and training the lecturers based in 6 European countries

-- Embedding material provided by Nordian Aviation Training Systems into the VLE and training others on migrating content.
+- Embedding material provided by Nordian Aviation Training Systems into the VLE and training others on migrating content

 She continues to carry out research in the following areas:

-- Techniques for effective summative and formative feedback including providing dedicated podcasts or audio files for personal feedback
+- Techniques for effective summative and formative feedback

-- e-Assessment and diagnostic testing which can be used to ascertain any shortfalls in training
+- e-Assessment and diagnostic testing

-- Providing students with accessible material and the use of screen readers with the VLE
+- Providing accessible material with the VLE

 And maintains contact with the JISC community which enables her to be part of a growing world of learning technology where experiences are shared and gained from each other.
-She is currently actively involved with the following groups:

 Client: Luton University